ga4gh/refget-compliance-suite/docs/GET_sequence_API/errors.md

 <h5> Case 3 </h5>

+Start and end are specified.
 start >= size of sequence
 OR
 end > size of the sequence
-Server must throe a `416 Range Not Satisfiable` error.
+Server must throw a `416 Range Not Satisfiable` error.
 `6681ac2f62509cfc220d78751b8dc524` is a non-circular sequence; size = 230218
 `3332ed720ac7eaa9b3655c06f6b9e196` is a circular sequence; size = 5386

 ```